Renzo1/Security_Auditors_Starter_Pack/Redflags & Code Smells.md

 ## *Code Smells & Attack Vectors to look out for*

 - Analyze non-overridden functions of inherited

+- Contract guardrails (protection mechanisms) not being set during construction (in the constructor).

 - Not using(inheriting) an upgradable variant of an Openzeppelin contract in an upgrable smart contract